Invention and Creation

 - Microcontrollers and Arduinos

-- Maker Summer Program: Join us virtually from June 20th to June 24th from 9am to 12pm as we set about a virtual exploration of Computer Aided Design (CAD), 3D Printing, Electronics, and an Introduction to Arduinos!
+- Maker Summer Program: Join us virtually from June 20 to June 24 from 9:00 a.m. to 12:00 p.m. as we set about a virtual exploration of Computer-Aided Design (CAD), 3D Printing, Electronics, and an Introduction to Arduinos!
 This week will be packed full of various projects that highlight skills we will learn and grow each day!
 Learn to CAD your own trinket, model, or project, and then make that design come to life as a 3D printed object!
 We will also learn what microcontrollers like an Arduino are capable of before we try our hand with some simple electronics.
 This will be an awesome week that will give you a great jumpstart on making and skills you can use for many years to come!
 Interested?
 Register here

-- Makerspace Drop-in: Open space for youth and adults to use the Makerspace equipment and resources during their free mods, to work on any project they want. (not available while academy is closed due to COVID-19)
+- Makerspace Drop-in: Open space for youth and adults to use the Makerspace equipment and resources during their free mods, to work on any project they want. (not available while the Academy is closed due to COVID-19)

 - Faculty & Classroom Maker Partnerships: Collaboration with the IMSA Faculty to enhance their curriculum using maker methods and makerspace resources on a challenge and project-based learning